- GIL Express

 The Library has records, tapes, videos and filmstrips available for checkout.
 A Television/VCR, Audio Cassette Player and Headphones are also available for Library use.
 A viewing room is available.
 The Library also has Flip cameras to check out for a 3-day period.
 Patrons wishing to use this equipment should inquire at the Circulation Desk.

-The James Earl Carter Library of Georgia Southwestern State University was designated a selective Federal Depository Library in 1966.
+The James Earl Carter Library at Georgia Southwestern State University was designated a selective Federal Depository Library on September 13, 1966.
 As such, the Library receives publications in hardcopy, microform, and electronic formats from most federal government agencies.
-The Library currently owns more than 300,000 government publications that have been selected to serve the information needs of the students and faculty of the University as well as the citizens of the second U.S. Congressional District of Georgia.
+The Library currently owns more than 400,000 government publications that have been selected to serve the information needs of the students and faculty of the University as well as the citizens of the second U.S. Congressional District of Georgia.
 The majority of government document materials are circulating and special arrangements may be made for those designated as non-circulating.

 For further information on the Library's Government Documents Collection please follow follow this link: Government Info